Camins de pedra seca (CPS)

 Max Allowed Race Time

-The CPS of Mallorca by UTMB® invites you to run 102 km and 3,600 m of positive height gain in the heart of the Serra de Tramuntana, a UNESCO World Heritage Site , on a demanding, technical and spectacular route.
+The CPS of Mallorca by UTMB® invites you to cover 104 km and 3,740 m of vertical gain in the heart of the Serra de Tramuntana, a UNESCO World Heritage Site, on a demanding, technical, and spectacular course.

-From forests and cobbled paths to technical mountain passes, the route takes runners around places as representative as the Talaia de Cals Reis, or the surroundings of Tossals Verds, reaching stretches of great beauty such as the Lluc Sanctuary and its sacred forests.
+From forests and cobbled paths to technical mountain sections, the course takes runners through iconic landscapes such as the Talaia de Cals Reis and the area of Tossals Verds, .

-And it also gives you 3 running stones for the UTMB® World Series Finals draw, and the possibility of direct qualification to the CCC® for the best in the general ranking or those who qualify by their UTMB® Score.
+And in addition, it awards you 3 Running Stones for the UTMB® World Series Finals lottery, and the possibility of direct qualification to the CCC® for the top-ranked runners overall or those who qualify through their UTMB® Score.

-A large part of the route crosses private properties, access to which is only permitted during the race with the corresponding permits.
-Always respect private property and consult the restrictions if you are going to train in the area.
-Before setting off on your training run, you must inform yourself of these restrictions and comply with them.
+A large part of the route crosses private estates, whose access is only permitted during the race with the corresponding authorizations.
+Always respect private property and check access restrictions if you plan to train in the area.
+Before going out for training, you must be aware of these limitations and comply with them.

 Athletes must carry the mandatory equipment at all times during the race and be prepared for random controls along the course.
 If they are missing any element, they will receive a time penalty or disqualification.